-The CSET: Multiple Subjects has a passing rate of 81%.
+In the 2019-2020 year, the CSET: Multiple Subjects had a passing rate of 68.8%.
 It is challenging because of the amount of material you must know and the 11 constructed-response questions (CRQs).
 You have to be knowledgeable enough to answer the CRQs without having answer choices.

 The following table outlines the basic structure of this test:

 Check out this article for more information about the structure of this exam.